SpannerProtocol/web-docs/docs/dpo_rule.md

 Note: a DPO Member will act through its Manager.

 Releasing Yields empties the *Yield Account* and distributes the yield by these rules:
-- **Lazy Slashing**: Management Fee for this release will be slashed in half if the yield account has been accumulating for more than 5 days.
+- **Lazy Slashing**: Management Fee for this release will be slashed in half if (1) the yield account has been accumulating for more than 5 days, and (2) the yield is not released by the manager.
 - **Fair Reward**: Yields after fee are distributed to the Manager and all Members in proportion to seat.

 ### Referral and Bonuses